Liberty Tower (Melbourne): Facade

 The mid-rise Liberty Tower offers a different experience on each of its four sides: "Liberty Tower is a compendium of approaches to facade treatment: the west and east faces investigate conditions of regularity, the north side explores the use and aesthetic value of function, while the south is organized around a black core symbolically exposing the building's heartland."

 The main façade shows a grid of perforated aluminium screens, including a vertical crease running down the full length of the facade.
 The North façade is raw, unfinished concrete resplendent with plywood markings and nail holes.

 The Tower's facade encapsulates many of the ideas and driving forces that went into the project.
-The western end of Melbourne's central business district was seen at the time by the architects to be the "gritty underbelly" of Melbourne's central business district, and the perforated, aluminum, eastern facade of the tower was made to represent that.
+The western end of Melbourne's central business district was seen at the time by the architects to be the "gritty underbelly" of Melbourne's central business district, and the perforated, aluminium, eastern facade of the tower was made to represent that.
 The dressed eastern facade is one which was designed to clearly define the separation between the central business district of Melbourne and the rougher western suburbs at the time the design was taking shape.

-As Liberty Tower retreats into the central business district that its own facade defines as a "city-state" the need for the dividing border defined by the aluminum facade is lost and thus the modernist, architectonic skeleton behind the western facade is revealed in the north and south facades. the horizontal striated motif defined by the perforated aluminum skin is continued around the corner to the north and south by the exposed, projected floor plates but the horizontality is broken by the three distinct sections of verticality representing the apartments on the western half, a central hallway typical of "H-tower block form" and the balconies of the apartments on the eastern half of the tower.
+As Liberty Tower retreats into the central business district that its own facade defines as a "city-state" the need for the dividing border defined by the aluminium facade is lost and thus the modernist, architectonic skeleton behind the western facade is revealed in the north and south facades. the horizontal striated motif defined by the perforated aluminium skin is continued around the corner to the north and south by the exposed, projected floor plates but the horizontality is broken by the three distinct sections of verticality representing the apartments on the western half, a central hallway typical of "H-tower block form" and the balconies of the apartments on the eastern half of the tower.